Citi Premier Review: Revamped spending categories and benefit changes coming soon

 - 1 point per dollar on all other purchases

-If you applied for or had a Citi Premier card before April 10, 2020, then these old spending categories will apply through April 10, 2021 – plus you will get any additional benefits of the new categories come August 23, 2020.
+If you applied for or had a Citi Premier card before April 10, 2020, then these old spending categories will apply through April 10, 2021 – plus you will get any additional benefits of these categories come August 23, 2020.

 New cardholders who apply from April 10 will automatically switch over on Aug.
-23 to the new categories.
+23 to theses categories.
 Those are:

 - 3x points on airfare, hotels, restaurants, supermarkets and gas stations